Expert Slide and Photo Scanning Since 2002.

 A. Yes.
 Everything is returned that you want returned when your project is complete.

 Over the years, we have had a number of people that have sent many 35mm slide carousels filled with slides and told us to dispose of them when we are done.
 They have what they wanted: digitized images.
 They no longer have a need for the slides and don't want to pay to have them shipped back and they don't want to have to store them any longer.
+I have to add that when we estimate the cost of shipping, it is for stacks of slides rubber banded together.
+If you ship them to us in a large metal box and you want that box back, the shipping cost will be finalized when we can weigh the total shipment.

 Q. My mother and father have an anniversary party coming up in two weeks and I can't wait until the end of your job queue.
 Is there any way for me to get put ahead of other orders?